Logiqx/wca-ipy/docker/README.md

 ##### MYSQL_DATABASE

-The database name is specified in .env and will be created automatically on start-up.
+The database  is created automatically on start-up and the name is specified in .env file.

 ```sh
 MYSQL_DATABASE=wca